rertzer/ft_cybersecurity_projects/snow_crash/level04.md

 level04@SnowCrash:~$
 ```

-level04 home directory contain an executable perl script belonging to flag04 user.
-It is setuid and setgid and will then run with flag04 privileges.

-## flag04.pl

-- flag04.pl seems to be a cgi script running on localhost, port 4747.
+- The file seems to be a cgi script running on localhost, port 4747.
 It echo the request parameter named x.

-## port 4747
+## Apache on port 4747

+- A service is effectively running on port 4747 under a TCP6 protocol.

 ```
 level04@SnowCrash:~$ netstat -lt